 - Technical Documentation – the documents that provide evidence of compliance with the Essential Principles of Safety and Performance of Medical Devices any device should comply with.

-One of the most important concepts described in the document is an Assessment Cycle that constitutes the approach the regulating authority utilizes when performing its functions regarding the particular conformity assessment body.
+One of the most important concepts described in the document by the IMDRF is an Assessment Cycle that constitutes the approach the regulating authority utilizes when performing functions regarding the particular conformity assessment body.
 According to the document, an Assessment Cycle includes the following consecutive steps:

 - Initial Assessment.